McDonnell Douglas F-4 models in 1/72 scale

 |F-4 Phantom models:|

-The Fujimi range of F-4 Phantoms are the finest 1/72 scale models kits of this plane available.
+The Fujimi range of F-4 Phantoms are one of the finest 1/72 scale models kits of this aircraft type available.
 Released about 1987, the Fujimi kits appeared in many different kits with various versions carefully captured.
 Some kits contained not only plastic but also etched metal and some with casted metal parts ("high grade").

 All these kits have very fine recessed panel lines and good decals.
 Cockpit detailling is fine with raised details and nice seats.
 Only some minor additions of sprue and tiny bits are required to get an excellent cockpit representation.